Trumpiter-max/Web-Hacking-101/Server-Side/command.md

         }
     ```

-Morever input (variable data) which is sent to server has no validate.
+Moreover, input (variable data) which is sent to server has no validate.
 Using burp suite to see what happen when clicking on button `Check stock`, website will send payload like this `productId=1&storeId=1` to server, and response of server is a number.
-Try to expand payload with some basic os command injection.
+Try to expand payload with some basic OS command injection.
 The final payload is `productId=1;whoami&storeId=1`, using repeater to send this to server and solved the lab.

 [Lab 2](https://portswigger.net/web-security/os-command-injection/lab-blind-time-delays)

 Description of this lab: exploit the blind OS command injection vulnerability to cause a 10 second delay

 This lab contains feedback form, using burp suite to inspect when fill in form.
 After we submit form, website will send payload like this `csrf=QaxMCM25M0zUFiWZNvIOEfUkTjeLK3tm&name=demo&email=demo%40demo.demo&subject=demo&message=demo%0A` to server.
-Check at code, and we can found this code processing data to server.
+Check at code, and we can find this code processing data to server.

 submitFeedback.js
 ```js